 - Pour the coloured medium you have into silicone muffin cups.
 When the wax fully cools you can pop the wax out and store it away to use in the future.

 - Put your favourite colours out of reach.

 Mix new colours that are in harmony

 In the Art2Life workshop, Nick teaches a unique way to harmonize colours.
-Create a new colour palette from one base colour.
-Mix some of this first base colour into all of the other colours you make.
+He shows how to create a new colour palette from one base colour.
+Do this by mixing some of this first base colour into all of the other colours.
 In this way, the colours will relate to each other, they will be in harmony.

 - Select a colour that isn’t your usual go-to colour

 - Now choose a second colour.
 Harmonize the colour by mixing it together with the first colour.

 - Choose a third colour and again mix in some of the first colour

 - Instead of mixing in pots, try mixing directly on the heated pallete